Muoio117/Muoio117.github.io/docs/products/animtools.md

 The **<span style="color: #3B7D23;">Animation List</span>** tab will hold all the Anim Sequence (`UAnimSequence`) assets that are to be modified.
 They can be added by pressing the Add button or by doing a drag-and-drop.
 Once an Anim Sequence is placed into the list, the underlying skeleton (`USkeleton`) of the Database will be automatically set, and any functionality requiring a skeleton will read from that set skeleton.
 For example, any further Anim Sequences added to the list must be of the same skeleton as the currently existing Anim Sequences within the list.

+!!! note inline end "Enable Root Motion"

+    To have Animations displayed properly in the viewport, ensure `bEnableRootMotion = true` and `bForceRootLock = true` in all corresponding Anim Sequences.

 The **<span style="color: #0070C0;">Viewport</span>** tab is, unsurprisingly, the preview port displaying currently selected Anim Sequences.
 Not all Anim Sequences within the Animation List will be displayed in the Viewport; only *selected* Anim Sequences within the list will be displayed.
 (To select multiple assets at once, use either `Shift` `+` `Click` or `Ctrl` `+` `Click`.)

 The **<span style="color: #C04F15;">Configuration</span>** tab contains general settings.
 The **Output** section details whether the modified Anim Sequences should overwrite existing assets (in place) or write to newly created Anim Sequences within a user-specified directory.
 The **Mesh Direction** section requires the user to specify two axes.